 Your child’s safety is your number one concern and the top priority of SKI TRAVEL, too.
 Our ski and snowboard trips offer students a wholesome activity with chaperones and professional transportation.
 In many ways they’re safer than when they’re out with friends on a regular weekend at home, when they may be unsupervised and subject to teen drivers.
 Our tour buses are driven by experienced operators from a reputable company, Gunther Charters.
-We go for safety all the way and a mechanics even follows our buses to ensure safe and on-time travel.
+We go for safety and on large trips mechanics from Gunther Charters even follow our buses to ensure safe travel.

-Once in Tremblant, students find themselves in a charming pedestrian village
+Once in Old Quebec City, students find themselves in a charming, walled, historic pedestrian village

-The village offers plenty to keep travelers entertained when the slopes close at day’s end.
-The village is small enough for chaperones to keep a watchful eye on students but offers a variety of wholesome activities, as well as great shopping and eateries for all tastes and budgets.
-Ski Travel chaperones conduct regular check-ins each day with their assigned 12-15 students, but the youth travelers are allowed to assert their independence in choice of activities.
+The village of Old Quebec offers plenty of things to keep students entertained when the slopes close at day’s end.
+The Old City is small enough to ensure that students are always close to the hotel.
+The historic area around the hotel offers a variety of wholesome activities, as well as great shopping and eateries for all tastes and budgets.
+While Ski Travel chaperones conduct regular check-ins with their assigned bus of students, the youth travelers are allowed to assert their independence in choice of activities.

-While we often have many buses of students on one trip, our staffing and chaperone arrangements make the travel more intimate.
-Rather than one big ski trip each busload of students is like a mini ski trip with their own assigned staff and with roommates and friends generally traveling together.
+Although we often have multiple buses of students on the trip, our staffing and chaperone arrangements make the travel more intimate.
+Each busload of students has their own assigned staff.
+The staff, roommates and friends travel together through out the drive and day at the slopes.
 During the trip north, chaperones and staff are able to establish a positive rapport with the students so they can work well together throughout the weekend.

 Starting off right